The Holocaust in Lithuania: Holocaust events

-German death squads, Einsatzgruppen, followed the advance of the German army units in June 1941 and immediately began organizing the murder of Jews.
-The first recorded action of the Einsatzgruppen (Einsatzgruppe A) unit took place on June 22, 1941, in the border town of Gargždai (called Gorzdt in Yiddish and Garsden in German), which was one of the oldest Jewish settlements in the country and only 18 kilometres (11 mi) from Germany's recovered Memel.
-Approximately 800 Jews were shot that day in what is known as the Garsden Massacre.
-Approximately 100 non-Jewish Lithuanians were also executed, many for trying to aid Jews.
-About 80,000 Jews were killed by October and about 175,000 by the end of the year.
+German Einsatzgruppen followed the advance of the German army units in June 1941 and immediately began organizing the murder of Jews in conquered territories.
+The first recorded action of the Einsatzgruppen (Einsatzgruppe A) unit took place on June 22, 1941, in the border town of Gargždai (called Gorzdt in Yiddish and Garsden in German), one of the oldest Jewish settlements in the country and only 18 kilometres (11 mi) from Germany's recovered Memel.
+Approximately 201 Jews were shot that day, in what is known as the Garsden massacre.
+Some Lithuanian Communists were also among the victims.
+About 80,000 Jews had been killed by October and about 175,000 by the end of the year.

-The majority of Jews in Lithuania were not required to live in ghettos nor sent to the Nazi concentration camps which at that time were just in the preliminary stages of operation.
-Instead they were shot in pits near their places of residence with the most infamous mass murders, such as the Kaunas massacre of October 29, 1941, taking place in the Ninth Fort near Kaunas and the Ponary Forest near Vilnius.
-By 1942 about 45,000 Jews survived, largely those who had been sent to ghettos and camps.
+Most Jews in Lithuania were not required to live in ghettos nor sent to Nazi concentration camps, which at the time were just in the very preliminary stages of operation.
+They were shot in pits near their homes in the most infamous mass murders, such as the Kaunas massacre of October 29, 1941 at Ninth Fort near Kaunas, and in the Ponary Forest near Vilnius.
+By 1942 about 45,000 Jews survived, largely those in ghettos and camps.

-In the second phase, the Holocaust slowed, as Germans decided to use the Jews as forced labor to fuel the German war economy.
-In the third phase, the destruction of Jews was again given a high priority; it was in that phase that the remaining ghettos and camps were liquidated.
+In the second phase, the Holocaust slowed, and Germans used Jews as forced labor to fuel the German war economy.
+In the third phase, the destruction of Jews was again given a high priority; that phase liquidated the remaining ghettos and camps.

-Two factors contributed to the rapid destruction of Lithuanian Jewry.
-The first was the significant support for the "de-Jewification" of Lithuania coming from the Lithuanian populace.
-The second was the German plan for early colonization of Lithuania – which shared a border with German East Prussia – in accordance with their Generalplan Ost; hence the high priority given to the extermination of the relatively small Lithuanian Jewish community.
+Two factors contributed to the speed of the destruction of Lithuanian Jewry.
+The first was significant support for the "de-Jewification" of Lithuania from the Lithuanian population.
+The second was the German plan for early colonization of Lithuania – which shared a border with German East Prussia – in accordance with the Generalplan Ost; thus the high priority given to the extermination of the relatively small Lithuanian Jewish community.